MicrosoftDocs/well-architected/well-architected/architect-role/fundamentals.md

 **Operational visibility**.
 The design should provide execution visibility for the workload operations team to prevent confusion during incident response.

 **Customer support capabilities**.
 The design should meet user needs but also facilitate customer support functions.
-A design that hinders the support team's ability to investigate or assist customers is inadequate.
+A design that hinders the support team's ability to investigate or to assist customers is inadequate.

 ## Maintain and enhance your skills

 An architect's expertise is often rooted in practical experience.
 It's important to invest in expanding your skill set to keep up with the evolving cloud ecosystem.

-**Training and certification**.
+**Education**.
 Seek opportunities for training and certification that technology providers offer for architects.

 **Community participation**.
 Engage with peers through online and local architecture communities.